 Flex sections are useful for allowing for more customization within a project type.
 For example, users can hide any section that is not necessary for that specific case, or add sections that are only used in specific cases as “Initially Hidden,” turning them on when needed.
 Phases and vitals can have their visibility contingent on a section’s visibility, meaning that additional vitals, phases, and taskflows can be enabled when a flex section’s visibility is turned on.

-Changing section visibility requires the Customs Editor, which is an Advanced tool and requires Org Admin privileges.
+Changing section visibility requires the Customs Editor, which is an Advanced tool.

 Flex Sections include four different options of visibility for a section.
 Below is a description of each visibility option and how it works.